joelsodias/qr2assistme/README.md

 QR2AssistMe is an open source web system to control  equipments or objects for technical services companies using QR Codes help tracking them.

-QR2AssistMe uses [codeigniter](http://codeigniter.com) framework as a base for development and additionally uses other key libraries and components described bellow.
+QR2AssistMe uses [Codeigniter 4](http://codeigniter.com) framework as a base for development and additionally uses other key libraries and components described bellow.

 ## Installation & Configuration